The Ultimate Guide to DMARC Reports in 2023

 If you already have a DMARC report, you can upload it in GlockApps and our tool will parse it for you.
-You can uploiad a report in the .zip, .gz, and .gzip formats.
+You can upload a report in .zip, .gz, and .gzip formats.

 DMARC forensic reports are generated by email service providers almost immediately after an email message fails DMARC authentication check.

 A forensic report provides information about individual messages that didn’t pass authentication including the message Subject, source IP, reported domain, From and To email addresses, sending date, and failed authentication method.

 In the quarantine mode (p=quarantine), an email message that fails DMARC authentication is moved to the spam folder.

 You can consider switching from the monitoring p=none policy to the p=quarantine policy in 3-4 weeks if you find everything fine and if all your legitimate senders pass email authentication checks.

 Then if everything goes fine for 2-3 months, you can consider moving to the Reject mode.